 Consider the following distressing scenarios:

 - An unhappy customer claims you gave them poor advice and decides to sue you.
-Even if you aren’t at fault, you’re likely to find yourself spending a lot of time dealing with the case and racking up expensive attorneys’ bills that you hadn't bargained for in your business plan.
-By buying Errors and Omissions insurance (Professional liability insurance) you can cover your legal costs in the event of a lawsuit involving a covered claim.
+Even if you aren’t at fault, you’re likely to find yourself spending a lot of time dealing with the case and racking up expensive attorneys’ bills that you haven't budgeted for.
+By buying Errors and Omissions insurance (also known as professional liability insurance), you can cover your legal costs in the event of a lawsuit involving a covered claim.
 An insurance company will even appoint a lawyer to defend you in such a case.

 - One of your employees is injured at work.
-He’s not badly hurt but he needs hospital treatment and rehabilitation, all of which you must pay for.
-The costs can quickly spiral, but you can get coverage for these expenses with Workers’ Compensation insurance.
+The injuries aren't severe, but the employee needs hospital treatment and rehabilitation, all of which you must pay for.
+The costs can quickly spiral, but you can get coverage for these expenses with workers’ compensation insurance.

 - There’s a fire or tornado that destroys your office.
-The damage not only wipes out your office, but your income for the year.
-If you had a Business Owners’ policy, you’d be reimbursed to replace your lost equipment.
-Further, if your Business Owners’ insurance has Business Interruption coverage, you could also be reimbursed for that lost income, up to your policy’s coverage limits.
+The damage not only wipes out your office but your income for the year.
+If you had a business owners’ policy, you’d be reimbursed to replace your lost equipment.
+Further, if your business owners’ insurance has business interruption coverage, you could be reimbursed for that lost income up to your policy’s coverage limits.

-Some of these incidents may ring a bell for you.
-You’re a motivated entrepreneur with a great business idea, but these events could derail your business before it ever really gets going.
-With money in short supply, your investors – whether family members, a bank or a venture capital firm – will want to know you’ve got every angle covered to protect their investment as well.
-Sit down and think of all the possibilities, ideally before you’re preoccupied with the day-to-day running of your new firm.
-Or a quick call to us or visit to our website for a business insurance quote could give you the information you need to avoid lot of heartache in the long run.
-Eric Micheals Vice President, Underwriting Hiscox
+Some of these incidents may ring a bell to you.
+You’re a motivated entrepreneur with a growing business, but these events could derail your plans for success.
+With money in short supply, your investors – whether family members, a bank or a venture capital firm – will want to know that you have every angle covered to protect their investment.
+Consider all these possibilities before you’re preoccupied with the day-to-day operations of a new business.